Fisheries case: United Kingdom

+The UK made additional conditional arguments if the court found that Norway had no entitlements under arguments 1-13, Norway should be delimited to a designated area submitted by the UK in their argument.
+They also made conditional arguments if a specific area was found to be internal waters of Norway, certain areas should be treated differently as detailed within the argument.

+Norway

+Norway argued is that its delineation of its territorial seas was done in accordance with international law.
+They also argued that the waters in question consisted of waters to which Norway had historical title.

 Judgment

 On 18 December 1951, the ICJ decided that Norway's claims to the waters were consistent with international laws concerning the ownership of local sea-space.
-The Court found that neither the method employed for the delimitation by the Decree, nor the lines themselves fixed by the said Decree, are contrary to international law; the first finding being adopted by ten votes to two, and the second by eight votes to four.
-Three Judges, MM.
-Alvarez, Hackworth and Hsu Mo, appended to the Judgment a declaration or an individual opinion stating the particular reasons for which they reached their conclusions; two other Judges, Sir Arnold McNair and Mr. J. E. Read, appended to the Judgment statements of their dissenting Opinions.
+The court found that neither the method employed for the delimitation by the decree, nor the lines fixed by the decree themselves, were contrary to international law; the first finding being adopted by ten votes to two, and the second by eight votes to four.
+Three judges, Alvarez, Hackworth and Hsu Mo, appended to the judgment a declaration or an individual opinion stating the particular reasons for which they reached their conclusions; two other judges, Sir Arnold McNair and J. E. Read, appended to the judgment statements of their dissenting opinions.